 Clay County Social Services coordinates and manages special service needs for persons with physical and mental disabilities, frail elderly, and persons with mental illness, including those returning from mental and physical health institutions.
 Several contracted agencies provide care attendants and support services.
 There are 118 licensed adult foster care sites in Moorhead for people with developmental disabilities, adults with mental illness, adults with chemical dependency, and elderly persons in Moorhead, and one residential facility for adults with mental illness.
 There are 52 Home and Community Based Services offering a community residential setting.
 There are 10 assisted living facilities in Moorhead that provide housing with customized living services for elderly and disabled who are at risk of nursing facility placement.
 Several other apartment complexes in Moorhead also provide assisted living services.
-There are two residential facility for adults with mental illness.
-Other in-home services funded by Clay County include case management for several people with serious mental illness.
+There are two residential treatment facilities that provide housing for adults with chemical dependency issues and one residential facility for adults with mental illness.
+Other inhome services funded by Clay County include case management for several people with serious mental illness.